narzantaria/megatron2/README.md

-# megatron
+# megatron2

-Internal library for Megatron IDE
+Internal library for Megatron IDE.
+The application is under construction.
+The link will be placed later.